catdny/midlands-digest-agent/beat-notes.md

 *The 3–5 stories or threads you're actively tracking this month.
 Update this every couple of weeks.
 This is the highest-signal section.*

 - **Birmingham City Council** - It is Europe's biggest local authority and is currently without a leader.
 There is an ongoing bin strike, the council has previously been bankrupt.
 Any update on the bin strikes, leader, indecision.
 - **Reform councillors** - Many councils in the May 2026 elections turned Reform for the first time.
-I'm interested in any policy decisions or councik in-fighting.
+I'm interested in any policy decisions or council in-fighting, bullying allegations, defections to other parties.
-- **HS2** - Any update on costs, timescale, impact on land owners.
 - **Court cases** - Any high profile court cases such as murder trials where the defendants or victim are under 18, murder trials of men accused of killing their partners or where there is a history of domestic abuse, trials where the defendant is a suspected asylum seeker, child abuse and neglect cases where the local authorities and care providers might have failed in their duty.
-- **Maternity scandals** - many hospital trusts, including Nottingham and Telford and Shrewsbury, are implicated in reviews where they have shown sub-standard maternity care.
+- **Maternity scandals** - many hospital trusts are implicated in reviews where they have shown sub-standard maternity care.

 ---